apramus/seaweed-biodiversity-effects/README.md

 [//]: # (seaweed-trophicDivPart: Additive partition of seaweed biodiversity effects across trophic levels)
 [//]: # (Repo for Ramus & Long In Review)
 [//]: # (Additive partition of seaweed biodiversity effects across trophic levels)
-# Seaweed biodiversity effects across trophic levels
-# Repo for Ramus et al. In Review
+# Seaweed biodiversity effects across trophic levels: Repo for Ramus et al. In Review
 [![DOI](https://zenodo.org/badge/338374883.svg)](https://zenodo.org/badge/latestdoi/338374883)

 This repository contains the data and code used to replicate the analysis and figures presented in